/ Environmental /

 Today, our most frequent application for biogas is to generate electricity that is sold to public utilities, municipal utilities and power cooperatives.
 In this arrangement, the amount of renewable electricity delivered into the grid by one user must equal the amount of renewable electricity taken off the same grid by another user.
 This process has been used to offset traditional electricity with renewable energy for decades.

 Beyond electricity generation, we are also a leader in converting landfill gas into natural gas fuels that are distributed for use in residences, businesses and commercial vehicles, including our own.
-Renewable natural gas (RNG) produced from processed landfill gas now fuels 55% of our natural gas trucks.
+RNG produced from processed landfill gas now fuels 55% of our natural gas trucks.

-Our newest and most advanced RNG facility is located at our Skyline Landfill in Ferris, Texas.
-It began injecting pipeline-quality gas into the Atmos Energy system in early 2020.
+Our newest and most advanced RNG facility is located at our East Oak Landfill in Oklahoma City, OK.
+It began injecting pipeline-quality gas into the Southern Star pipeline in spring 2022.

 H.O.D.
 Landfill, Antioch, IL